stong3/sihnpy/README.md

 If you use `sinhpy` in your academic work (or well, any other work where you would need such a package), please consider citing the paper detailing the development of the first few modules of this package and/or citing the package (example below in APA form):

-St-Onge F, Javanray M, Pichet Binette A, Strikwerda-Brown C, Remz J, Spreng RN, Shafiei G, Misic B, Vachon-Presseau E, Villeneuve S. (2023) Functional connectome fingerprinting across the lifespan.
+* St-Onge F, Javanray M, Pichet Binette A, Strikwerda-Brown C, Remz J, Spreng RN, Shafiei G, Misic B, Vachon-Presseau E, Villeneuve S. (2023) Functional connectome fingerprinting across the lifespan.
 Under review.

-F & St-Onge G (2022). sihnpy: Study of Inter-individual Heterogeneity of Neuroimaging in Python. v[VERSION HERE], URL: https://github.com/stong3/sihnpy
+* St-Onge F & St-Onge G (2022). sihnpy: Study of Inter-individual Heterogeneity of Neuroimaging in Python. v[VERSION HERE], URL: https://github.com/stong3/sihnpy

 ## Installation